Jersey Shore DWI Center

 Have you been charged with a First Offense Driving While Intoxicated in Ocean, Monmouth or Middlesex Counties?

 You should know that the consequences of New Jersey Drunk Driving offenses are severe but there are ways to fight your charges to beat or mitigate the penalties.
-McGuckin Law offers tough, experienced legal defense to clients facing DUI offenses such as:
+McGuckin Law offers tough, an experienced legal defense to clients facing DUI offenses such as

 - The penalties you are facing

-- How the State will try prove its case
+- How the State will try to prove its case

 - Strategies for your success